 1. In some species, the male and females look alike.
 (Blue Jay)

-2. In some species the male and females have a different appearance.
+2. In some species males and females have different appearances.
 (Northern Cardinal).

 3. Some species look the same on a year-round basis.
 (Red-tailed Hawk)

 4. Some species look one way in the breeding season, and another in the winter.
 (Laughing Gull)